siddheshpote/quantium_virtual_internship/README.md

-# Quantium_Virtual_Internship
-Quantium Data Analytics Virtual Internship
+# Quantium Data Analytics Virtual Experience Program.

 ## Who is Quantium?
 Quantium is leading data science and AI Firm, founded in Australia in 2002 and offers a 17-year track record of innovation in data science.
 Quantium combines the best of human and artificial intelligence to power possibilities for individuals, organisations, and society.